scristofari/image-server/part1/PART1.md

 There're different ways to achieve that:

  - go build .
- Will build a binarie for the project.
+ Will build a binary for the project.

  - go install
- Will build a binarie and place it in a `bin` folder
+ Will build a binary and place it in a `bin` folder

  - go run main.go
  Will build and run the project.